 Note: Bookings made with 8 or less weeks in prior to the trip, may require adjustments in the itinerary to ensure validity of the ticket including earlier start or rescheduling of certain activities.
 In order to guarantee your whole experience.

-Time to hike: to Humantay Lake & Salkantay Pampa.
+After resting, by the afternoon will be time to hike: to Humantay Lake & Salkantay Pampa.

 We will start a 2.5-hour hike to the stunning Humantay Lake.
 This natural wonder, with its crystal-clear blue waters, is a sight to behold.
 We will have some time to enjoy this marvel, snapping moments and memories before hiking back to the starting point.